f0y/redmine_private_wiki/README.md

 [![Build Status](https://secure.travis-ci.org/jnv/chiliproject_private_wiki.png?branch=master)](http://travis-ci.org/jnv/chiliproject_private_wiki)

-Allows wiki pages to be set as private.
-Private pages are visible only by roles with "View private wiki pages" permission.
+Allows individual wiki pages to be set as private.
+Private pages are visible only to roles with "View private wiki pages" permission.

 ## Modifications in this fork

 Plugin is based on [Redmine Private Wiki](https://github.com/f0y/redmine_private_wiki) by Oleg Kandaurov.

 The main goal of this fork is to provide ChiliProject compatibility and test coverage.

-- Privacy is checked for page's ancestor.
-If parent page is private, all its descendants will be considered as private too.
+- Privacy is checked for page's ancestors.
+If a parent page is private, all its descendants will be considered private too.
 - Uses jQuery instead of Prototype.

 ## Installation